What is TBR?

 It is a multi-disciplinary publication.
 We want to engage students studying courses other than business.
 In today’s ever-changing environment we recognise that students may go on to work in the business world even though their undergraduate degree may suggest otherwise.

-A 21-year-old Cork native, James is a Business and Political Science student in Trinity College Dublin.
-He is the founder of Trinity Business Review (TBR).
+A 22-year-old Cork native, James is a Business and Political Science student in Trinity College Dublin.
+He is a co-founder of Trinity Business Review (TBR).
 James has a deep affinity for current affairs and politics.
-James has worked in Leinster House since 2016 with several members of Dáil Eireann including both Governement and Opposition parties.
-He spent summer 2018 working for the Minister of State for Higher Education.
+James has worked in Leinster House since 2016 with several members of Dáil Eireann.
 James developed his interest in current affairs and politics when he successfully led a campaign to reform public transport in Ireland for young people.
 He enjoys public speaking, playing the violin, rugby and GAA.
 Having recognised the need for a dedicated student business publication in Ireland, James set about building a nationwide team to create TBR.
-He hopes to pursue a career in financial services.

 Kevin is a Business and Economic student in Trinity College Dublin.
 He is the current Director of the European Youth Parliament in Ireland, which is a youth run organisation part of a network of 40 countries across Europe that promotes European values and ideas.
 Kevin frequently travels throughout the continent for work and has great experience in coordinating events and projects.
 Kevin is very interested in pursuing a career in financial services and has interned with PwC.